 The parasite is a selector, a point of decision where a new diagonal path is established that redirects the flow of production.
 To raw production, they add information, creating a new direction for a system.p.
 89

 Here we return to structural coupling.
-The blind man and the cripple structurally couple, becoming more than the sum of their parts; the assemblage has new capacities.
+The blind man and the cripple structurally couple, becoming something other than the sum of their parts; the assemblage has new capacities.
 Or we can say they form an assemblage.

 A closed system at equilibrium knows no time, or rather it knows only the endless, ceaseless time of the return to steady state.
 Living systems, by contrast, operate quite far from equilibrium states, oscillating between numerous existing and emergent norms.
 What we call history begins with differentiation, divergence.
 Serres likens it to an empty set or a white space that is invaded by the parasite, who chases out all the others, creating disequilibrium – ‘the introduction of parasite in a system is equivalent to the introduction of noise… time does not begin without its intervention’Brown, p.
 91